English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 The schematic drawing of the choule/déchoule system in the game of crosse.

-The variants The most important variants in jeu de crosse are:
+The most important variants in jeu de crosse are:

 Jeu de crosse en plaine (field crosse)